 No, I have a day job.
 Being a handyman is just a hobby of mine.
-I have 2 children in college, so the fact that it brings in some extra income is a plus!
+I have 3 children, so the fact that it brings in some extra income is a plus!
 I'm available many evenings and weekends to work on your project.

 Since I have a day job, it is often better to contact me by text at 248-752-2056 or email at firstname.lastname@example.org.